Aleksandr Ulyanov: Attempted assassination of Alexander III

+Influence on Lenin

 Aleksandr's execution drove his younger brother Vladimir Ilyich Ulyanov (later known as Vladimir Lenin) into fervent political activity.
 Before Aleksandr's arrest, Lenin and the family had not known of Aleksander's activism and were comfortably middle class and essentially apolitical, holding no strong feelings for or against the Russian monarchy.
 Historian James D. White reported that Lenin's introduction to radical politics came only after Aleksandr's death in an attempt to understand the events: "The actions of Lenin and Olga in the period following Sasha’s [Aleksandr's nickname] execution suggest that they had resolved that their brother’s death would not be in vain and that they would serve the cause for which he had sacrificed himself – just as soon as they could discover what that cause had been."

 Later in life, Lenin recalled thinking, "No, my brother won't make a revolutionary, I thought at the time.
 A revolutionary can't give so much time to the study of worms."
 Lenin also remembered how his family were shunned by liberal circles in Simbirsk following his brother's arrest.
+Vladimir acknowledged that his brother's death set himself on the revolutionary path, determined to succeed where Aleksandr failed, stating that, "the trail has been blazed for me by my older brother."